 For applications with a greater wall thickness, counterboring helps the landing fit-up by removing material from the I.D.

-After aligning, purge oxygen from the inside of the tube or pipe, using argon or mixed shielding gas.
-This prevents sugaring on the backside of your weld and helps keep the weld from becoming concave.
-If sugaring does occur, it can be very problematic for many industries – particularly the process piping industry – where bacteria can grow in these conditions.
+It’s important to purge the tube to prevent sugaring on the backside of your weld and it helps keep the weld from becoming concave.
+If sugaring does occur, it can be very problematic for many industries where bacteria can grow in these conditions, particularly the process piping industry.

-The weld itself is typically broken into 4 or more welding levels/sections and welded in a step or continuous motion.
+Welds are typically divided into four or more levels, or segments, executed in either step or continuous motion.
 The initial levels will need more heat (higher amperage) while the later levels need less (lower amperage) to prevent the piece from becoming overheated.

-When you have all these steps completed and the program ready, you're ready to strike an arc.
+When all of these steps are completed and the program is ready, it’s time to strike an arc.
 Once the start button is pressed, the program will initiate.
 It follows this automated process:

 Pre-Purge